Tamarmic/Games/Snake.md

 ## Installation and Running

 1. Clone or download the repository.
-2. Run the game by executing the Java script 'Game'  in the `Snake/src` folder.
+2. Run the game by executing the Java script `Game`  in the `Snake/src` folder.